ipb-halle/MolecularFaces/readme.md

 ##### OpenChemLib JS

 All resource dependencies (openchemlib-full.js) are included in the jar build pipeline.

+Context-params:
-Alternatively, the location of openchemlib-full.js can be configured via the `context-param` "de.ipb-halle.molecularfaces.OPENCHEMLIBJS_URL".
+* `de.ipb_halle.molecularfaces.OPENCHEMLIBJS_URL` (optional): location of openchemlib-full.js relative to the application's context root

 ##### Marvin JS

 The resource dependencies are not part of the jar build pipeline.
-It is necessary to download the platform independent core archive (e.g. marvinjs-21.1.0-core.zip) from [ChemAxon's website](https://chemaxon.com/products/marvin-js/download), extract it and supply its location via the `context-param` "de.ipb-halle.molecularfaces.MARVINJS_BASE_URL".
+It is necessary to download the platform independent core archive (e.g. marvinjs-21.1.0-core.zip) from [ChemAxon's website](https://chemaxon.com/products/marvin-js/download), extract it and supply its location via a context-param in web.xml.

+Context-params:
+* `de.ipb_halle.molecularfaces.MARVINJS_BASE_URL` (required): location of the extracted Marvin JS core archive
+* `de.ipb_halle.molecularfaces.MARVINJS_LICENSE_URL` (required): location of Marvin JS' license file (marvin4js-license.cxl) relative to `de.ipb_halle.molecularfaces.MARVINJS_BASE_URL`